roshanrn/roshanrn.github.io/_pages/year-archive.md

 author_profile: true
 ---

+[May 29, 2026] I passed my EPFL PhD Candidacy Exam!

+[September 1, 2025] I've started my PhD at EPFL!
+Looking forward to what lies ahead.

+[June 2025] I've received admission to EPFL's EDIC PhD program with a Fellowship!
+I'll be joining EPFL in the Fall of 2025 for my PhD!

 [March 31, 2025] Our paper on NVMe FDP and CacheLib was published at EuroSys 2025!

 [December 11, 2024] Was the guest speaker in the December monthly call in the OCP Sustainability Project.
 Presented my SDC talk again!